Anirudh-Sathish/Anirudh-Sathish/README.md

 - I find myself interested in blockchain and facial emotion detection in occluded faces
 - I am also currently pursuing a course in cryptography
 - I am currently - Coordiantor of the IIITDM Kancheepuram Robotics Club
-- 📫 How to reach me - You can drop a mail to anirudhsathish@gmail.coms
+- 📫 How to reach me - You can drop a mail to anirudhsathish@gmail.com

 [![@compiler's Holopin board](https://holopin.me/compiler)](https://holopin.io/@compiler)